bemer/containers-on-aws-workshop/05-ContinuousDelivery/README.md

 ![Cloud9 new file](/05-ContinuousDelivery/images/cloud9_new_file.png)

-Paste the following code in the new file, and change the `REPOSITORY_URI` with the URI of your ECR repository
+Paste the following code in the new file:

 ```
 version: 0.2